MadelineCoert/MadelineCoert/README.md

 # Madeline Coert – Junior Business Analyst

 I am a Brisbane-based aspiring business analyst with a strong interest in data analytics and predictive modeling.
 I am eager to develop these skills while applying my analytical abilities to deliver actionable insights as a business analyst.
 My work focuses on applied statistical analysis, effective data visualisation and clear communication of results.
-I primarily use R, SQL and Python to explore real-world datasets and develop practical business recommendations.
+I primarily use R and SQL to explore real-world datasets and develop practical business recommendations.

 ---